-Dai Smith makes a plea for creativity to be at the heart of the Welsh school curriculum
+Dai Smith makes a plea for creativity to be at the heart of the Welsh school curriculum and argues why the arts are vital.

 Within our educational system the arts should become core and never again, for whatever reasons, be regarded as peripheral.